GISRedeDev/PyNetworkFriction/docs/tutorial.md

 ```

 ### 3. Subset incident data within proximity of roads
-To discard incident data outside of your area of distance from the roads network, and thus improve performance, subsut the incident data.
+To discard incident data outside of your area of distance from the roads network, and thus improve performance, subset the incident data.

 ```python
 from net_friction.data_preparation import subset_incident_data_in_buffer